 Developed in 1955 by Joseph Luft and Harry Ingham, the Johari’s Window clarifies the differences in your perception and that of others so you can understand the areas where you can create maximum positive impact at work.

-- Hidden - The top left quadrant is referred to as ‘Hidden’.
-This include competencies that you may know about yourself but others aren’t aware of.
+Hidden - The top left quadrant is referred to as ‘Hidden’.
+This includes competencies that you may know about yourself but others aren’t aware of.

-- Unknown - The bottom left quadrant is where you and your raters are in agreement on competencies that you do not use consistently or use them at a basic level.
+Unknown - The bottom left quadrant is where you and your raters are in agreement on competencies that you do not use consistently or use only at a basic level.

-- Blind spots - The bottom right quadrant represent competencies in which others perceive you are strong in but you are not aware of.
+Blind spots - The bottom right quadrant represent competencies in which others perceive you are strong at but you are not aware of.